dvdstore/ds3/readme.md

 Full details are included in the various readme files in the DS3 subdirectories.

-DVD Store 3 will support Oracle, MySQL, SQL Server, and PostGres databases when complete.
+DVD Store 3 supports Oracle, MySQL, and SQL Server.

-As of this update in July 2015, Oracle and MySQL support is complete.